-The final written warning will only be given after the employee has been given a chance to present his or her case at a further meeting.
-This meeting will follow the same procedure as outlined in Sections 3.2a) - e) and again the employee will be informed, in writing, before the meeting, of their alleged misconduct or issue with their performance and the reasons why this is not acceptable.
+The final written warning will only be given after the employee has been given a chance to present their case at a further meeting.
+This meeting will follow the same procedure as outlined in Sections 3.2a) - e) and again the employee will be informed, in writing, before the meeting, of their alleged misconduct.

 The final written warning will give details of the complaint, the improvement required and the timescale.
 It will warn that further action, which could result in dismissal, will be considered if there is no satisfactory improvement and will advise of the right to appeal.
-A copy of this warning will be kept but will be disregarded for disciplinary purposes after 12 months subject to satisfactory conduct and performance in the interim.
+A copy of this warning will be kept but will be disregarded for disciplinary purposes after 12 months subject to satisfactory conduct the interim.